anthonymarinov/hand-written-number-recognition/README.md

 - Jupyter Notebook
 - TensorFlow and Keras
 - NumPy and Matplotlib (for data processing and visualization)

-## Running the Notebook
-1. Open the notebook in Jupyter.
-2. Run each cell sequentially to load the dataset, build and train the model, and evaluate its performance.

 ## Example Usage
 The notebook demonstrates the complete workflow for handwritten digit recognition, from loading the dataset and training the model to evaluating its accuracy and making sample predictions.